KablamoOSS/kombustion/documentation/content/guides/plugins.md

 Now our plugin is registered, we need to provide functions for our resources, mappings and outputs.

 To register these you need to provide an exported variable `Resources`, `Mappings`, `Outputs`.
-They need to be defined exactly as follows, with your acutal Parser function wrapped in `api.RegisterResource`, `api.RegisterMapping` or `api.RegisterOutput`.
+They need to be defined exactly as follows, with your actual Parser function wrapped in `api.RegisterResource`, `api.RegisterMapping` or `api.RegisterOutput`.

 ```go
 // Resources for this plugin